State Income Tax Filing

 Federal income tax treaty provisions are not recognized for CT state income tax purposes.
 Any treaty income reported on your federal 1040NR or 1040NR-EZ must be added to your federal Adjusted Gross Income (AGI) on your CT-1040 (calculations are done on CT Schedule 1, line 38, write in tax treaty wages, then go to line 2 of CT-1040).
 For complete information, refer to Special Instructions for Nonresident Aliens of the CT Income Tax Instructions.

-3. Determining Your CT Tax Residency Status and Forms
+3. Determining Your CT Tax Residency Status and Completing the Forms

 In any calendar year, you could have a different status for (1) immigration, (2) federal income tax purposes, and (3) state income tax purposes.
 For information about “nonresident” vs. “resident” for CT income tax purposes, refer to the CT Income Tax Instructions.

-- Resident Forms - Complete Form CT-1040 if you lived in CT for more than 183 days during 2016.
-If you have filed in CT the previous tax year, you will be eligible to Webfile.
+- If you a CT Resident for tax purposes, complete Form CT-1040 if you lived in CT for more than 183 days during 2017.
+If you have filed in CT the previous tax year, you will be eligible to use the Taxpayer Service Center (TSC-IND).

-- Nonresident or Part-Year Resident Forms - Complete CT-1040NR/PY; this form is usually used by people who have lived and/or worked in multiple states or resided in CT for less than 183 days in that calendar year.
+- If you are a CT Nonresident or Part-Year Resident for tax purposes, complete CT-1040NR/PY; this form is most often used by individuals who have lived and/or worked in multiple states or resided in CT for less than 183 days in that calendar year.

 4. Can I file without a SSN/ITIN?